Written CairoVolt Warranty Delivery Within Egypt

 Safari shooter, wedding photographer, content creator — each scenario needs a different power bank.
 5 professional picks with full per-camera compatibility chart.

-Straight from the Lab: A DSLR/mirrorless photographer needs a power bank meeting 3 criteria: (1) USB-C PD 45-100W to charge the camera directly via USB-C, (2) 20,000mAh+ capacity for a full shoot day, (3) Pass-through charging for camera and phone simultaneously.
+TL;DR: A DSLR/mirrorless photographer needs a power bank meeting 3 criteria: (1) USB-C PD 45-100W to charge the camera directly via USB-C, (2) 20,000mAh+ capacity for a full shoot day, (3) Pass-through charging for camera and phone simultaneously.
 Top picks: Anker Prime 165W (3,950 EGP) for mirrorless, Anker 737 140W (4,999 EGP) for traveling wedding photographer, Anker PowerCore 26,800mAh (2,300 EGP) for budget.

 May 18, 20268 min readCairoVolt Team